abdulkadir-gungor/Ghost/README.md

 Windows Defender
 -----------------
-As of 10/04/2022, It is caught by the Windows Defender program.
+As of 10/04/2022, It is not caught by the Windows Defender program.
 Over time this will change.

 legal warning